 Judy was a member of the US National Team for a decade and represented the USA in numerous World Championships and international competitions.
 She was a member of the “Ping Pong Diplomacy” Team that made history in 1971 when they toured China and met Chinese Premier Zhou Enlai.
 She was many-times a US Junior Champion, 2-time US Senior Champion, a 3-medal winner of the Pan Am Games, and 2-time Oregon Champion for both Men & Women.

 Judy has spent a lifetime promoting the sport of table tennis, and has conducted hundreds of table tennis exhibitions and clinics.
-Judy was inducted into the USA Table Tennis Hall of fame, as well as the Oregon Sports Hall of Fame.
+Judy was inducted into the US Table Tennis Hall of Fame, as well as the Oregon Sports Hall of Fame.
 She is the owner of Paddle Palace Table Tennis Company.

 Ryan is one of the top players in Oregon.
 An active 2200-level tournament player, he competes in regional and national tournaments, including the US Open and US Nationals.